lasdf1234/en/documentation/Middleware/Message-Queue/Operation-Guide/Message-Management/Resend-Messages.md

 2. Input "topic ID" or "ConsumerGroup ID" to search.

-3. Resend or delete all dead letters.
+3. Resend or delete all the dead letters.
 ![死信队列2](https://github.com/jdcloudcom/cn/blob/edit/image/Internet-Middleware/Message-Queue/死信队列-02.png)

 You can choose to resend all the dead letters or delete all the dead letters.